RazviAlex/Nessus_To_Excel/README.md

 `compareReports = N` -> necessary to compare two different reports and get the vulnerabilities that are reaparing (also need down below to fill the dates between).

-2. Data generate report.
+2. Set data generate report.
 Nnecessary when have multiple reports in the database and only one report is required. **%Month day%**

 `data_start = %Jun 20%`

 `date_end = %Jun 22%`

-3. Data to compare two different reports.
+3. Set data to compare two different reports.

 `data_init_report1 = %Apr 24%2020`